ublue-os/ucore/README.md

 #### `fedora-coreos`

 > [!IMPORTANT]
 > This was previously named `fedora-coreos-zfs`, but that version of the image did not offer the nvidia option.
-If on the previous image name, please update with `rpm-ostree rebase`.
+If on the previous image name, please rebase with `rpm-ostree rebase`.

 A generic [Fedora CoreOS image](https://quay.io/repository/fedora/fedora-coreos?tab=tags) image with choice of add-on kernel modules:

 - [nvidia versions](#tag-matrix) add:
-  - [nvidia driver](https://github.com/ublue-os/ucore-kmods) - latest driver (currently version 535) built from negativo17's akmod package
+  - [nvidia driver](https://github.com/ublue-os/ucore-kmods) - latest driver built from negativo17's akmod package
   - [nvidia-container-toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/sample-workload.html) - latest toolkit which supports both root and rootless podman containers and CDI
   - [nvidia container selinux policy](https://github.com/NVIDIA/dgx-selinux/tree/master/src/nvidia-container-selinux) - allows using `--security-opt label=type:nvidia_container_t` for some jobs (some will still need `--security-opt label=disable` as suggested by nvidia)
 - [ZFS versions](#tag-matrix) add:
   - [ZFS driver](https://github.com/ublue-os/ucore-kmods) - latest driver (currently pinned to 2.2.x series)

 > [!NOTE]
-> currently, zincati fails to start on all systems with OCI based deployments (like uCore).
-Upstream efforts are active to correct this.
+> zincati fails to start on all systems with OCI based deployments (like uCore).
+Upstream efforts are active to develop an alternative.

 #### `ucore-minimal`